-ITV News' Martin Stew reports on the growing number of companies introducing hosepipe bans amid concerns about rivers running dry and the prospect of drought in England and Wales
+ITV News' Martin Stew reports on the growing number of companies introducing hosepipe bans amid concerns about rivers running dry, as drought is declared in Wales and looms for England too.

-Hosepipe bans have come into effect in parts of England following the driest July on record.
+Hosepipe bans have come into effect in parts of England and Wales following the driest July on record.

-Southern Water announced the move from Friday, August 5 for customers in Hampshire and on the Isle of Wight, while the measure will follow for South East Water customers in Kent and Sussex, on August 12.
+Southern Water announced it would be introducing a ban too, from Friday, August 5 for customers in Hampshire and on the Isle of Wight, while the measure will follow for South East Water customers in Kent and Sussex, on August 12.

 Another hosepipe ban will come into force in Cornwall and parts of North Devon from Tuesday, August 23, South West Water announced as it unveiled its latest measures to curb water usage.

 The bans mean people in affected areas will not be allowed to water their gardens, wash cars or fill up paddling pools.

 Other companies are warning they may need to follow suit if the sustained dry weather and high demand continue, with people across the country being urged to use water wisely.

 But which areas are introducing hosepipe bans, what are the rules around them and will people be fined if they get caught watering their gardens during the ban?